Nutrition

 • It may lower the risk of pneumonia in older men.
 During an eight-year study at the University of Helsinki of men aged 50 to 69 years, taking vitamin E supplements lowered the risk of pneumonia by up to 70%, depending on the men’s lifestyle habits.
 The researchers caution that more studies need to be done on vitamin E’s effects on seniors, but they found real benefits.3

 • Vitamin E along with vitamin C can help people with diabetes and metabolic syndrome reduce the health-threatening effects of oxidative stress.
 According to researchers at the University of Oregon, folks with blood sugar issues often have an excess growth of harmful bacteria in the digestive tract.
-The bad microbes impair the function of the intestines, lead to toxins accumulating in the blood stream and deplete both vitamin C and E. To fight back against this issue, having more of these vitamins along with eating more fruits and vegetables may lower the risk of heart problems and fatty liver disease.4
+The bad microbes impair the function of the intestines, lead to toxins accumulating in the bloodstream, and deplete both vitamins C and E. To fight back against this issue, having more of these vitamins along with eating more fruits and vegetables may lower the risk of heart problems and fatty liver disease.4

-To get more vitamin E from your diet, eat more nuts, seeds and green leafy vegetables.
+To get more vitamin E from your diet, eat more nuts, seeds, and green leafy vegetables.
 These are all healthy sources of this nutrient.

 If you decide to take vitamin E supplements, take natural vitamin E – for instance, seek out d-alpha-tocopherol, not the synthetic dl-alpha-tocopherol.

 Take your tocopherols and tocotrienols on alternate days, as a nutritionist told me they compete for the same receptors on cells.
-By the way, you don’t need huge doses of the E family – unlike C and D, where the rule is pretty much “more is better.”
+By the way, you don’t need huge doses of the E family – unlike C and D, where the rule is pretty much “more is better.

 My Sleep Miracle